josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 Brian Sean

 At first we were stimied by a password prompt.
+Brian found a way to do a manufacturer reset, which reset the passwords to "svcsvc" and "clrclr" according to documentation found through a quick google search for "iVotronic PEB password".

 (JLH: get more fro Brian)